MAAP TEAM

 MAAP BOARD

-Abby Kim has served as Treasurer of the MAAP Board since joining 2021.
+Abby Kim has served as Chair of the MAAP Board since June 2024, prior to which she served as Treasurer since joining in 2021.
 Abby is the Policy Director for the MA Department of Public Health Bureau of Substance Addiction Services.
 Prior to joining BSAS, she was the Senior Director of Public Policy at the Association for Behavioral Healthcare (ABH), responsible for the legislative, budgetary, and regulatory agenda for 80 community-based mental health and substance use treatment providers.
-Prior to working for ABH, Abby was Legislative Director in MA State Senator John F. Keenan’s office and a clinical researcher in addiction medicine.
+Previously, Abby was Legislative Director in MA State Senator John F. Keenan’s office and a clinical researcher in addiction medicine.
 Abby is a former Rappaport Public Policy Fellow and New Leaders Council Fellow and has a Master’s in Public Health in Health Policy and Law.
 She is passionate about leveraging policy to reduce the harms of drug use and to ensure the dignity and autonomy of people who use drugs.

 Tehya Johnson, NP (she/her), Clerk